drhenner/ror_ecommerce/README.md

 * rake db:seed
 * rake db:test:prepare

+##Quick Evaluation

+If you just want to see what ror_ecommerce looks like, before you enter and products into the database run the following command:

+* rake db:seed_fake

+Now you should have a minimal dataset to go through the various parts of the app.
+Make should you have the config/config.yml setup before you try to checkout though.
+Also take a look at [The 15 minute e-commerce video](http://www.ror-e.com/info/videos/7)

+##YARDOCS

+If you would like to see the docs you can generate them locally with the following command:

+    yardoc --no-private --protected app/models/*.rb

 ####compass install

 Need to create config/config.yml and change the encryption key and paypal or auth.net information.